-1.1 Program Name and Unique Identifier: Housing Conversion (AHP X) 1.2 Program Description (This should be the description of the planned program.): This activity involves the conversion of existing structures to transitional or affordable housing.
+1.1 Program Name and Unique Identifier: Existing Potable Water Infrastructure Improvements (AHP IX) 1.2 Program Description (This should be the description of the planned program.): This activity will utilize NHHBG funding for engineering, construction, and construction management services for the Molokai Water System Improvements.
+These funds will be leveraged with funding from USDA to improve potable water infrastructure for Hoolehua, Molokai.
 1.3 Eligible Activity Number (Select one activity from the Eligible Activity list.
-Do not combine homeownership and rental housing in one activity, so that when housing units are reported in the APR they are correctly identified as homeownership or rental.): (8) Conversion of Other Structures to Affordable Housing [810(b)(1)] 1.4 Intended Outcome Number (Select one outcome from the Outcome list.
+Do not combine homeownership and rental housing in one activity, so that when housing units are reported in the APR they are correctly identified as homeownership or rental.): (24) Infrastructure to Support Housing [810(b)(1)] 1.4 Intended Outcome Number (Select one outcome from the Outcome list.
 Each program can have only one outcome.
-If more than one outcome applies, create a separate program for each outcome.): (5) Address homelessness Describe Other Intended Outcome (Only if you selected "Other" above.): 1.5 Actual Outcome Number (In the APR identify the actual outcome from the Outcome list.): Describe Other Actual Outcome (Only if you selected "Other" above.): 1.6 Who Will Be Assisted (Describe the types of households that will be assisted under the program.
-Please note: assistance made available to families whose incomes exceed 80 percent of the median should be included as a separate program within this section.): Native Hawaiian families eligible to reside on Hawaiian Home Lands whose income is at or below 80% AMI would be assisted through transitional or affordable rental housing.
-1.7 Types and Level of Assistance (Describe the types and the level of assistance that will be provided to each household, as applicable.): The assistance will provide funding to rehabilitate an existing building for transitional or affordable rental housing including an existing former military personnel quarters building in Kalaeloa, Oahu that has 20 units, 18 of which will be used as temporary transitional housing for homeless native Hawaiian beneficiaries that are on DHHL's applicant wait lists and the renovation of the Ulu Ke Kukui multi-family residential housing facility in Maili, Oahu, which will also be made available to applicants on DHHL's wait list.
-1.8 APR: (Describe the accomplishments for the APR in the 12-month fiscal year in accordance with 24 CFR § 1006.410(b)(2) and (3)):
+If more than one outcome applies, create a separate program for each outcome.): (4) Improve quality of existing infrastructure Describe Other Intended Outcome (Only if you selected "Other" above.): 1.5 Actual Outcome Number (In the APR identify the actual outcome from the Outcome list.): Describe Other Actual Outcome (Only if you selected "Other" above.): 1.6 Who Will Be Assisted (Describe the types of households that will be assisted under the program.
+Please note: assistance made available to families whose incomes exceed 80 percent of the median should be included as a separate program within this section.): New and existing lessees in homestead areas with approved USDA DHHL applications would be assisted with potable water infrastructure improvements.
+1.7 Types and Level of Assistance (Describe the types and the level of assistance that will be provided to each household, as applicable.): household, as applicable.): Improved potable water service delivery and/or new potable water service delivery for lessees in homestead household, as applicable.): Improved potable water service delivery and/or new potable water service delivery for lessees in homestead areas with an approved DHHL USDA water application.
+1.8 APR: (Describe the accomplishments for the APR in the 12-month fiscal year in accordance with 24 CFR § household, as applicable.): Improved potable water service delivery and/or new potable water service delivery for lessees in homestead areas with an approved DHHL USDA water application.
+1.8 APR: (Describe the accomplishments for the APR in the 12-month fiscal year in accordance with 24 CFR §

 Type of Output to be Completed in Fiscal Year Under this Program.
-Enter one of following choices in accordance with the Eligible Activity: Units; Households; Improved Lots; Acres Planned Number of Outputs to be completed in Fiscal Year Under this Program APR: Actual Number of Outputs Completed in Fiscal Year Units 18
+Enter one of following choices in accordance with the Eligible Activity: Units; Households; Improved Lots; Acres Planned Number of Outputs to be completed in Fiscal Year Under this Program APR: Actual Number of Outputs Completed in Fiscal Year Improved Lots 0

-1.10: APR: If the program is behind schedule, explain why.
+1.10: APR: If the program is behind schedule, explain why 7.
 (24 CFR § 1006.410(b)(2))